Coronavirus factsheet for employers

 If an employee is unable to make care arrangements in these circumstances you may discuss options with them including the use of annual leave or alternative work arrangements where possible, such as working from home.

-Q. One of my employees is returning from an affected area and some of my staff are refusing to come into work as a result.
+Q. One of my employees has just travelled back from overseas and some of my staff are refusing to come into work as a result.
 Do I have to give these employees time off work with pay?

 A. An employee who refuses to work is technically in breach of the terms and conditions of their contract and isn’t entitled to payment for their time off work.

 Employees can’t refuse to work as a result of the coronavirus outbreak.
-But it’s up to you, the employer, to assess the situation if an employee is returning to work from an affected area and make a decision based on the most recent information available.
+But it’s up to you as the employer to assess the situation if an employee is returning to work from an affected area and make a decision based on the most recent information available.

 Q. Do I have to accept working from home requests and what do I do if I don’t have the right equipment for my staff?